kwp-lab/mcp-fetch/README.md

 ## Notes

 - This tool is designed for macOS only due to its dependency on macOS-specific clipboard operations.
-- Images are processed using ImageMagick to ensure optimal size and layout.
+- Images are processed using Sharp for optimal performance and quality.
 - When multiple images are found, they are merged vertically with consideration for size limits.
+- Animated GIFs are automatically handled by extracting their first frame.